Can Saltwater Rinse Heal Gum Infection? What You Need to Know Before Trying It

 Regular dental checkups are essential to catch and treat issues early before they become more serious.

-If symptoms of a gum infection persist for more than a week despite using a saltwater rinse, it may be time to see a dentist.
+If symptoms of a gum infection last more than a week, even after using a saltwater rinse, you should schedule a dental visit.

 Research shows that saltwater rinses are effective at reducing inflammation and managing symptoms of mild gum infections temporarily.